When enabled, the CalDAV module allows Cyrus to function as a calendar and

 ctl_zoneinfo -r <version-string>

-where <version-string> contains description of the recently downloaded time zone data, colon, and the version of the data (e.g. "IANA Time Zone Database:2020a").
+where <version-string> describes the recently downloaded time zone data (e.g. “IANA Time Zone Database v.2013h”).

 Check that the zoneinfo index database and all iCalendar data files/links are readable by the cyrus user.